About penile cancer

 Men who carry the human papilloma virus (HPV) have an increased risk of developing penile cancer, which is the virus that causes genital warts.

 Age is also a risk factor for cancer of the penis.
-The condition rarely affects men under 40 years of age, and most commonly occurs in men aged over 60.
+The condition rarely affects men and anyone with a penis under 40 years of age.
+It most commonly occurs in men and anyone with a penis aged over 60.

 Smoking is the most significant lifestyle factor associated with penile cancer.
 Chemicals found in cigarettes can damage cells in the penis, which increases your risk of getting the condition.